Saniyapatil1501/skillmint-web3-platform/README.md

 ---

-# 📜 License

-This project is licensed under the MIT License.

----

 # 💡 Final Note

-SkillMint was built as a modern startup-style Web3 platform focused on delivering a premium user experience while simplifying blockchain onboarding for non-crypto users.
+SkillMint was built as a premium startup-style Web3 platform focused on simplifying blockchain onboarding for non-crypto users while maintaining a modern and engaging user experience.

+The platform demonstrates real-world integration of Web3 technologies, blockchain interactions, NFT architecture, gamification systems, and modern frontend engineering practices.